CivicActions/ssp-toolkit/docs/controls/SI.md

 ##### CivicActions

-Monitoring and log collection occurs throughout the system.
+Monitoring and log collection occur throughout the system.

 #### d